tokenspice/tokenspice/README.md

 # TokenSPICE : Token Simulator with Python or EVM agents

+TokenSPICE can be used to help design, tune, and verify tokenized ecosystems in an overall Token Engineering (TE) flow.

 TokenSPICE simulates tokenized ecosystems using an agent-based approach.

+Each “agent” is a class.
+Has a wallet, and does work to earn $.
+One models the system by wiring up agents, and tracking metrics (kpis).
 Agents may be written in pure Python, or with an EVM-based backend.
 (The [original version](https://github.com/oceanprotocol/tokenspice) was pure Python.
-I may merge this repo into that one at some point.)
+I may merge this repo into the original at some point.)

-TokenSPICE can be used to help design, tune, and verify tokenized ecosystems in an overall Token Engineering (TE) flow.

 It's currently tuned to model [Ocean Market](https://market.oceanprotocol.com).
 The original version was tuned for the [Web3 Sustainability Loop](https://blog.oceanprotocol.com/the-web3-sustainability-loop-b2a4097a36e).
 However you can rewire the "netlist" of "agents" to simulate whatever you like.
+Simply fork it and get going.

 TokenSPICE was meant to be simple.
 It definitely makes no claims on "best" for anything.
 Maybe you'll find it useful.